jonathancraddock/mootparadox_grav/pages/02.blog/gowbarrow-from-brunt-crag/item.md

 > "Gowbarrow Fell faces up Ullswater into the throat of the deep valley of Patterdale..."

+Using Aira Force as a point of reference, that is where you need to divert south-east and the path begins to climb.
+At the lower levels you are walking alongside trees and ferns, but as you gain height the views begin to open up.

 ![yew-crag-towards-hallin-fell](yew-crag-towards-hallin-fell.jpg "yew-crag-towards-hallin-fell")
 *Yew Crag, looking across Ullswater towards Hallin Fell.*

 The photo above is representetive of the paths.
-Clearly marked, easy gradients, sometimes the drop-off is a little steeper.
+Clearly marked, easy gradients - sometimes the drop-off is a little steeper.
+The area of Yew Crag is a useful milestone, and there is also a stone memorial bench.
+This is where the path turns around the eastern side of the fell, traversing gently for a while, before a steeper final climb to the summit trig point.

 ![ullswater-steamer](ullswater-steamer.jpg "ullswater-steamer")
 *View of the Ullswater steamer.*